CAS requires all students to demonstrate or develop proficiency at or above the intermediate level in a language other than English.

 Placement Test in Russian

 Placement Tests in other languages

-Students who have taken language courses at other colleges than Boston University should see the foreign language advisor, Mary Beth Raycraft, in the CAS Student Advising Office, 353-2400, before selecting a BU course.
+Students who have taken language courses at other colleges than Boston University should contact the CAS Student Advising Office, 353-2400, before selecting a BU course.
 This is in addition to the need to take the a placement test (credit and placement are two different things).
 If you enroll in a course that’s equivalent to one you’ve already taken elsewhere, you’ll forfeit credit, so be sure to ask the language advisor first!